An intact jug showed virginity; a broken vessel denoted loss of virginity

 Peter Paul Rubens, 1615- 1617

 Rubens excelled at painting voluptuous goddesses and here are two more of them, albeit in the form of biblical heroines.
-The painting is exuberantly sensuous, with raw passions all too visible.
-Rubens’ luminous colors highlight the emotional energy of the scene portrayed: Sarah’s murderous jealousy and Hagar’s perplexed, conciliatory response.
+The painting is in-your-face sensuous, with human passions all too visible.
+Rubens’ luminous colors suggest the emotional energy of the scene: Sarah’s murderous jealousy and Hagar’s perplexed, conciliatory gesture.

 ‘Expulsion of Hagar’,